+LIVING ENVIRONMENT

 Course Type: Regents

-Prerequisite for Honors Living Environment: Final grade of 90% or higher in 8th Grade Science and Teacher Recommendation

 This course is designed to increase the students' understanding of the organically diverse world in which they live.
 Students will be able to explain and contrast important biological concepts such as the living cell, human physiology, reproduction, genetics, and ecology.
-Students will become adept at generating and running scientific experiments, and must have successfully completed 30 laboratory experiences (1200 minutes) with satisfactory reports on file to be eligible to take the Regents exam.
+Students will become adept at generating and running scientific experiments and must have successfully completed 30 laboratory experiences (1200 minutes) with satisfactory reports on file to be eligible to take the Regents exam.

-Successful Completion=1.0 Credits
+Successful Completion=1.25 Credits

 EARTH SCIENCE

 Course Type: Regents

 Prerequisite: Successful completion of Living Environment

 This course presents a modern view of Earth Science that includes the study of astronomy, meteorology, climatology, and geology.
 Major concepts studied include: the conservation of mass energy; the sun earth energy system; dynamic equilibrium; cyclic changes; the principle of uniformitarianism - the present is the key to the past and the future.
 Critical to understanding science concepts is the use of scientific inquiry to develop explanations of the natural phenomena.
-Students must have successfully completed 1200 minutes with satisfactory reports on file to be eligible to take the Regents exam.
+Students must have successfully completed 1200 laboratory minutes with satisfactory reports on file to be eligible to take the Regents exam.

+Successful Completion=1.25 Credits

 CHEMISTRY

 Course Type: Regents

-Prerequisite: Successful completion of Living Environment and Earth Science or Honors Living Environment and Teacher Recommendation
+Prerequisite: Successful completion of Living Environment and Earth Science and Teacher Recommendation

 This course is designed for students who have demonstrated exceptional ability in previous science courses.
 In this course students investigate the fundamental concepts of chemistry in great depth.
 Students must have successfully completed 30 laboratory experiences (1200 minutes) with satisfactory reports on file to be eligible to take the Regents exam.

-Successful Completion=1.0 Credits
+Successful Completion=1.25 Credits

-PHYSICS

-Course Type: Regents